fabiospampinato/vscode-terminals/README.md

-      "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "description": "A terminal that runs some commands", // The description of the terminal "icon": "code", // An icon to show next to the name "command": "whoami", // Single command to run "commands": [ // Multiple commands to run
+      "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "description": "A terminal that runs some commands", // The description of the terminal "icon": "code", // An icon to show next to the name "cwd": "/Users/fabio/Desktop", // A path for the current working directory to be used for the terminal "command": "whoami", // Single command to run "commands": [ // Multiple commands to run
         "cd to/my/chest",